Morning Note: Market news and an update from Constellation Brands.

 Constellation Brands is a leading international producer and marketer of beer, wine, and spirits, with a portfolio of higher-end brands including Corona, Modelo, and Robert Mondavi.
 Part of the group’s strategy is to supplement organic growth with bolt-on acquisitions, and to focus on premium, margin accretive, growth opportunities.

-The overall business is cash generative, with free cash flow up 12% to $1.2bn during the year to date.
-Net debt continue to decline and the company reached its target of 3.0x net leverage.
-The group returned $249m to shareholders in share repurchases and increased its quarterly dividend by 13% to $1.01.
+The overall business is cash generative, with free cash flow of $1.1bn in the year to date and net debt gearing remains around the group’s target of 3.0x.
+The group returned $298m to shareholders in share repurchases and increased its quarterly dividend by 1% to $1.02.

-The company is expanding its beer business in Mexico and expects to spend $3.0bn between FY25 and FY28 to support the future growth of the core, high-end Mexican beer portfolio with modular additions at existing facilities and a third brewery site at Veracruz.
+The company is expanding its beer business in Mexico and expects to spend $3.0bn between FY2025 and FY2028 to support the future growth of the core, high-end Mexican beer portfolio with modular additions at existing facilities and a third brewery site at Veracruz.
+The company currently anticipates its next modular addition to come online in FY2026 and initial production at the Veracruz site to be in late FY2026 or early FY2027.

 Source: Bloomberg